uqer1244/ERC-1/readme.md

 # Vireon 42 Split

 The vireon 42 is a wireless 42-key choc v1 split that uses a Corne-like layout with a promicro.
-It supports OLED and is wireless, so it doesn't use a TRRS cable
+It supports OLED and is wireless, so it doesn't use a TRRS cable.

 ## Design Goals